herotechcourse/kotlin-lotto-precourse/README.md

     - Issue as many tickets as the customer purchased.
     - Each ticket contains 6 unique random numbers between 1 and 45.
+    - Print the number of tickets issued and their numbers (sorted in ascending order).

 3. **Input Winning Numbers**